AdaCore/spark2014/lrm/source/introduction.rst

 - Section :ref:`explain_sprs` provides expanded detail on the main strategic requirements.

-- Section :ref:`generic_hlrs` presents abstracted requirements that are common to a number of the language features described in this document.
+- Section :ref:`generic_hlrs` presents language-independent requirements that are common to a number of the language features described in this document.

 - Section :ref:`notes` provides some brief detail on the current status and contents